apilacharya/bountify/README.md

 - Next.js team for the amazing framework
 - Prisma team for the excellent ORM
-- Radix UI for accessible components
+- Shadcn UI for accessible components
 - All contributors and users of the project